-Many people, myself included, found ourselves in a peculiar situation: we made some money (not crazy amounts, but enough to start worrying about our tax liability), and even if we don’t always love paying over taxes, it’s a whole lot easier than going to jail.
-Problem for most of us is that we’re just not sure how much (or little) exactly we’ve made.
+Many people, myself included, found themselves in a peculiar situation: we made some money (not crazy amounts, but enough to start worrying about our tax compliance status), and even if we don’t always love paying over taxes, it’s a whole lot easier to do so than going to jail.
+The problem for most of us is that we’re just not sure how much (or little) exactly we’ve made.

 - A Google account (to crunch your trading data in Google Sheets, but feel free to use Excel or any other spreadsheet)

 - A lot of patience

 - Reading this article (if you’re from SA): SARS’s stance on the tax treatment of cryptocurrencies